programminghistorian/jekyll/lessons/extracting-keywords.md

 The last step is to write a program that will check each of the texts for each of the keywords in the gazetteer, and then to provide an output that will tell us which entries in our spreadsheet contain which of those words.
 There are lots of ways that this could be achieved.
 The approach we will take here uses the following algorithm:

-1. Load the list of keywords that you've created in `gazetteer.txt` and save them each to a Python list
+1. Load the list of keywords that you've created in 'gazetteer.txt' and save them each to a Python list
 2. Load the texts from texts.txt and save each one to another Python list
 3. Then for each biographical entry, remove the unwanted punctuation (periods, commas, etc)
 4. Then check for the presence of one or more of the keywords from your list.
 If it finds a match, store it while it checks for other matches.
 If it finds no match, move on to the next entry